ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/templates/global_template_preferences.rst

 Allow Templates to be Saved as Files?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This determines whether your Templates are saved out to a flat text file
+This determines whether your Templates are saved to files
-when you save them.
-See the `Flat File
+in addition to the datbase, allowing easy editing via the
-Templates <../../../templates/flat_file_templates.html>`_ section for
+editor of your choice.
+See :doc:`/templates/templates_as_files` for
-specific information.
+more information.

 Basepath to Template File Directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~